aaronpo97/SpoonBot/content-pages/about.md

 ## What is GPT-3?

-Generative Pre-trained Transformer 3 (GPT-3) is a natural language processing model that uses a deep learning technique to generate human-like text.
-It was developed by OpenAI, a research lab focused on artificial intelligence and machine learning.
+Generative Pre-trained Transformer 3 (GPT-3) is a natural language processing model that uses deep learning to generate human-like text.
+It is developed by OpenAI, a research lab focused on artificial intelligence and machine learning.
 GPT-3 is trained on a large corpus of text, such as books, articles, and conversation transcripts.
-The training data is used to teach the model how to write in a human-like manner.
 The model creates text by predicting the next word in a sequence by analyzing the words that come before it.

 ## Safety